GiuProgramert/GiuProgramert/README.md

 ## Actual Work
 <p>
-  I am working with the [Jecka Moños E-comerce Web site](https://www.instagram.com/jeckapy/) maded in Django but for the momment i can't put this repository in public for security reasons
+  I am working with the [Jecka Moños](https://www.instagram.com/jeckapy/) maded in Django but for the momment i can't put this repository in public for security reasons
 </p>